 I also added 2 storage shelves from the leftover walnut butcher block that we used for the kitchen countertop.

-We have an induction cooktop that we bring with us, as well as a grill, so cooking a proper meal hasn't been an issue.
+Instead we use an induction cooktop that we bring with us, as well as a grill, so cooking a proper meal hasn’t been an issue.

-The last project was the trim around the ceiling and on the wall that we built to separate the kitchen and bathroom.
-We had every intention of installing a door for the bathroom but decided that we didn't want to close in our already tiny space.
+We had every intention of installing a door for the bathroom but decided that we didn’t want to close in our already tiny space.

 The final step was to decorate with a few well-chosen accessories.